codepath/android_guides/Design-Support-Library.md

 The source code for this library can be found [here](https://android.googlesource.com/platform/frameworks/support.git/+/master/design/).
 For instance, if you are curious about what styles can be overridden for the different components, see this [link](https://android.googlesource.com/platform/frameworks/support.git/+/master/design/res/values/styles.xml).

 Currently, the source code for CoordinatorLayout and AppBarLayout do not appear to be publicly available.
-The best way to understand how to implement custom behaviors is by using Android Studio and navigating up the source tree to study the `FloatingActionButton` and `AppBarLayout` default behaviors.
 Assuming you are using Android Studio v1.2 or higher, the decompiler code should enable you to understand better what's happening.

 ## References